Nasopharyngeal Polyps

 Figure 6.
 The polyp has been removed; the long stalk extended from the polyp up the Eustacian tube and into the middle ear, where the polyp originated.

-Unfortunately, the base of the mass cannot be removed by traction in many patients, and the mass will regrow.
-Therefore, removal of the base of the mass through a ventral bulla osteotomy (opening up the bony middle ear) is often performed to ensure there is no recurrence.
-Your veterinarian may refer you and your cat to an ACVS board-certified veterinary surgeon for this procedure.
-Dogs and cats with involvement of the ear canal may be treated with total ear canal ablation procedure (see Otitis Externa).
+Unfortunately, the base of the polyp can be difficult to remove by traction alone, and in many patients the mass will regrow.
+Therefore, removal of the base of the mass through a ventral bulla osteotomy (opening up the bony middle ear) is often performed to reduce the incidence of recurrence.
+Your veterinarian may refer your pet to an ACVS board-certified veterinary surgeon for this procedure.

 Figure 7.
 Cat’s skull (nose is to the left).
 The blue arrows point to the bullae- the bony sacs that form the middle ears on the underside surface at the base of the skull.
 The red arrow points to the site where the ear canal connects to the skull.
 The ear drum would cover this opening.
 The green arrow points to the temporomandibular joint- the joint between the lower and upper jaws.